Skyscanner/backpack/packages/bpk-component-nudger/README.md

 #### increaseButtonLabel

 Increase button label - This is the label that will be read out when screen reader users tab to the increase button.
 Make sure you use a descriptive label like "Increase number of adults"

+#### title & subtitle & icon

+Title and subtitle - The title and subtitle together make up the label for the nudger.
+This label will be read aloud as a whole by screen readers.
+Title is required if you want to pass a label and won't work without it.

 ### Theme Props